dauwhe/wpub-explainer/README.md

 ## Goals

 - Provide a mechanism for defining a collection of web resources as a publication

+ - The resources may be images (comics/manga) or audio files (audiobooks)

 - Provide a mechanism for ascribing descriptive metadata to a collection of web resources.